12 min read

 You ever wish you could go back in time and just…smack the stupid right out of yourself?
 I know I do.

-I remember very clearly a specific day when I was driving down a busy road, busy checking off another to-do list.
+I vividly recall a specific day when I was driving down a busy road, mentally checking off another item on my to-do list.

-And it struck me like a bolt of lightning:
+And that's when it hit me like a bolt of lightning:

 This is it.